aaronshaver/twitter-news-bot/README.md

 4. `python twitter_news_bot.py` (this may need to be `python3` on some systems)

 Tip: if running on, e.g. an EC2 instance, make sure networking/security groups are sufficiently open for the OAuth call to be made.
 Opening up 80, 443, and 22 should be sufficient without exposing overly much but you may want to restrict it even further.
-Next, run the script with `sudo nohup python twitter_news_bot.py &` to keep it running even when you close your SSH client.
-You can then `ps aux` (maybe with ` | grep py`) to see the running process, and `sudo kill <pid>` to kill it.

 ### Twitter access tokens